ppy/osu-wiki/wiki/Storyboard/Scripting/General_Rules/en.md

 ![Use CTRL+C to copy the timestamp.](img/SBS_Time.jpg "Use CTRL+C to copy the timestamp.")

-- Time is measured in milliseconds (1000 ms = 1 second) from the start of the beatmap's main MP3/OGG, including negative values to indicate an intro.
+- Time is measured in milliseconds (1000 ms = 1 second) from the start of the beatmap's main audio file (`.mp3`/`.ogg`), including negative values to indicate an intro.
 - Time in the SB is not dependent upon timing of the beatmap itself (e.g., how many measures there are or beats per minute).
 Therefore, it is recommended that the beatmap should be reasonably well-timed before storyboarding, as it will be harder to adjust these times later.
 - Time is not constrained to the length of the song.
-It is possible to have negative values for events before the song starts (an intro), and for values that extend beyond the last playable section or even the end of the MP3/OGG (an outro).
+It is possible to have negative values for events before the song starts (an intro), and for values that extend beyond the last playable section or even the end of the audio file (an outro).
 - When loaded, the beatmap will start from the earliest event specified or from time 0, whichever is earlier.
-  - In the former case, the Skip button will be displayed to the user.
+  - In the former case, the `Skip` button will be displayed to the user.
 Clicking it or pressing `Space` will skip to time 0.
-The game reverts to normal pre-map skip behaviour (e.g., press skip again to go straight to the countdown — unlike EBA, restarting the beatmap takes you all the way back to the start, not to time 0).
+The game reverts to normal pre-map skip behaviour (e.g., press `Skip` again to go straight to the countdown — unlike in [Elite Beat Agents](https://en.wikipedia.org/wiki/Elite_Beat_Agents), where restarting the beatmap takes the player all the way back to the start, not to time 0).
-- The game will transition to the score results screen as soon as the last event occurs, or the user clicks the Skip button or presses `Space`.
+- The game will transition to the [results screen](/wiki/Client/Interface#results-screen) as soon as the last event occurs, or the user clicks the `Skip` button or presses `Space`.
   - This includes events that are on **BOTH** the Pass/Fail layers, even though only one will be displayed.
     - Example: If the Fail storyboard ends at time 20000 and the Pass storyboard ends at time 25000, the game will wait until time 25000 even if the player is in the Fail State (all objects will disappear).
 Therefore, it is best to ensure that both Pass and Fail ending variants take the same amount of time to complete.
   - Events will continue even if the user skips to the results screen early, and the audio produced by the storyboard can still be heard.
-- When in the Beatmap Editor's Design tab, the current time in milliseconds is displayed.
+- When in the beatmap editor's design tab, the current time in milliseconds is displayed.
 Press `Ctrl` + `C` to copy the current time to the clipboard.

 ## Comments